-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 Defence got more than $600m, mainly to improve existing infrastructure and meet cost pressures.
 Vietnam veterans were given $37.5m for ex-gratia payments for people suffering hypertension or monoclonal gammopathy.

 Both the GCSB and NZSIS were given funding boosts.
-The GCSB got $18.9m to maintain and improve "information security services" from the threat of cyberattacks .
+The GCSB got $18.9m to maintain and improve "information security services" from the threat of cyberattacks.